ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/race_ethnicity/index.rst

 adhered to.

-Taking these considerations into account in your work before and while implementing this guide’s recommendation will help to ensure that your research is not only respectful and sensitive to the complexities of race and ethnicity but also adherent to relevant guidelines and meaningful to your intended audience.
+Taking these considerations into account in your work before and while implementing this guide’s recommendations will help to ensure that your research is not only respectful and sensitive to the complexities of race and ethnicity but also adherent to relevant guidelines and meaningful to your intended audience.